tick4441/banBTP/README.md

  BananaBTP - A open source chatbot. work in progress...

-This chatbot is extremely lightweight and easy to use. being based on a super small language model that can run on low ram.
+This chatbot is extremely lightweight and easy to use. being based on a super small RNN model that can run on low ram.

 BananaBTP is licensed under BSD clause 3.
 BananaBTP is 100 percent open-source, It's dataset is also open.